web

 Abstract Submissions Now Open!

 We are pleased to announce that abstract submissions are now open.
-If you would like to present your work, please submit your abstract before the deadline of Friday 3rd April.
+If you would like to present your work, please submit your abstract before the deadline of Friday 3rd April by 3pm.

 Please note that you must be registered for the event in order to present your work.